Finesse your Arabic language skills and grow in confidence with our Lower Intermediate course. Build your knowledge across six structured modules.

 You will gain a deeper insight into the cultures of Arab countries, including Arabic music and food, using newspapers, TV programmes, radio clips and advertisements for context.

-Our class sizes are small and you’ll join a committed group of learners with a range with motivations.
 You’ll be working towards CEFR B1 of the Common European Framework Reference for language learning.

 Who is it for?